HikingHacker/SystemVerilogTools/README.md

   module NAME (.PORT1(PORTA), .PORT2(PORTB), .... );

 ```
-2. Will only append testbenches or create files if they do not exist already.
-This was enforced to not override user changes to files and stop duplicates on multiple executions of the script.
+2. Only appends testbenches or create .do files if they do not exist already.
+This was enforced to prevent overriding user changes to files and stop duplicates on multiple executions of the script.
+If you would like to use the scripts to generate these files please delete the testbench code and do files.

 # How to use:
 1. open terminal and run "git clone https://github.com/HalfDressed/VerilogScripts.git"